 And of course, standing out to be the ninth-largest state of the population, it is the place of a hundred thousand people – its soil welcoming the world to the root of its ancient entity.

 However, with the onset of the pandemic, scenarios have been different and challenging, especially keeping in mind the crucial travel regimes and SOPs.
-With an everyday increase of the COVID patients, travel has been restricted to a minimum and serious number but the traveler’s heart still keeps on wandering.
+With an everyday increase of COVID patients, travel has been restricted to a minimum and serious number but the traveler’s heart still keeps on wandering.

 Earlier, the union culture and tourism minister, Mr. Prahlad Singh Patel had commented on the prioritizing local tourism saying,